Bussy-le-Château

 Bussy-le-Château ([bysi l(ə) ʃɑto]) is a commune in the Marne department in the Grand Est region of Northeastern France.
-In 2018, it had a population of 173.
-The inhabitants of the commune are known as Bussinais (masculine) and Bussinaises (feminine).

 Geography

 Bussy-le-Château is located some 15 km (9.3 mi) northeast of Châlons-en-Champagne and 40 km (24.8 mi) southeast of Reims.
 Access to the commune is by road D79 from Suippes in the north which passes through the commune and the village and continues south to Courtisols.
 The D66 road comes from Somme-Tourbe in the northeast passing through the village and continuing west to La Cheppe.
 The D994 forms the southwestern border of the commune as it goes from La Cheppe to Nettancourt.
 The European route E50 passes through the south of the commune from west to east but has no exit in the commune.
 There is also a railway line (LGV Est) parallel to the E50 but no station in the commune.
 The commune consists almost entirely of farmland.